 - Send a note in your child's reading diary or send a note in an envelope for the attention of the classteacher.

 - Phone the school office and ask the classteacher to give you a call.
-They will respond during their first available break time or immediatly they are free after school.
+They will respond as soon as possible.

 - Email the office on firstname.lastname@example.org We do not give personal / work emails for individual members of staff as we have to be careful not to increase their workload in the evening as this is the only time they have to access their emails.